 Deborah McLeod joined Gagosian as director of the Beverly Hills outpost in December 2005.
-In 2009, she oversaw the Richard Meier gallery expansion doubling the size of the gallery’s footprint, and adding an outdoor exhibition space.
+In 2009, she oversaw the Richard Meier–designed expansion of the Beverly Hills gallery, doubling the footprint and adding an outdoor exhibition space.
 With an emphasis on both primary and secondary market sales, she oversees gallery operations, the exhibition program, and client service.
 She works closely with gallery artists Frank Gehry, Thomas Houseago, and the Chris Burden Estate.

 Deborah McLeodIn the studio there’s an artist, there are assistants, and there’s material being sculpted and changed and painted and made.
 You’re a maker, and you’re making, but you also seem to be allowing a spiritual flow to come into your practice, you’re open to what comes in the door.

 Thomas HouseagoYeah, that’s true.
 There is a flow between what’s going on in the studio and in my life generally.
 Looking back, in some ways my work was a form of healing.
 In a lot of the work I did in the 1990s to early 2000s, I was almost in an automatic relationship with the object, where it was me and the object, me and the figure, me and the body, in a very tight gestalt, a very tight relationship.
 In my life I’ve tried to be more porous—I’m trying to have more of an easeful movement between my home, my role as a father, my role as a partner, my role as an artist.
 Those things used to be much more compartmentalized, much more tense.
 I’ve moved toward realizing that the kind of lone, creative, tortured individual that some artists are, I am sometimes—that’s reality, that’s part of me, it all depends on your nervous system, it all depends on your history—but I think I’m growing into a more open state about what an artist’s studio can be and what an artist can be, and then hopefully being able to radiate back out.